dladowitz/dox_assignment/README.md

 ### Story 1
 ```
-Story Title: As reader I would like to search the blog so
+Story Title: As a reader I would like to search the blog so
 that I can find articles which interest me.

 Description: Provide a front-end UI where searches can be peformed.